Men Like Gods: Themes

 Several characters in the novel are directly taken from the politics of the 1920s.
 Rupert Catskill probably represents Winston Churchill, as he was seen at that time: a reckless adventurer.
 Catskill is depicted as a reactionary ideologue, criticises Utopia for its apparent decadence, and leads the attempted conquest of Utopia.
-Wells had once been a political ally of Churchill, who admired his novels and was a social reformer earlier in his career, and had endorsed him in the 1908 Manchester North West by-election.
-By 1923 he had become disillusioned with him over his role in the Dardanelles Campaign and the Allied intervention in the Russian Civil War.
+Wells had once been a political ally of Churchill, who admired his novels and was a social reformer earlier in his career, and had endorsed Churchill in the 1908 Manchester North West by-election.
+By 1923 he had become disillusioned with Churchill over his role in the Dardanelles Campaign and the Allied intervention in the Russian Civil War.

 Men Like Gods is notable for a number of set pieces: a description of telepathy, which has become the standard means of communication among Utopians and which enables them to communicate in the languages of the Earthlings (English and French); a meditation on mortality; a reflection on the continuing distinctions between the races in Utopia, there being little interbreeding as a matter of individual choice, although social intercourse is free; a description of how society could function without money; a denunciation of Marxism; a description of a wireless communication device; and several discussions of multiple universes.